-From the start, readers will notice the difference between Eric’s and Jen’s penmanship and the color of pens being used.
+From the start, readers will notice the difference between Eric’s and Jen’s penmanship and the color of pens used.
 Their notes were written at different times and different phases of their relationship and can be identified by the color of pens used:

-An extra note on the scribbles in the margin: Even if you follow the paired pen colors, Eric and Jen don’t talk about the events in their lives in chronological order, which could sometimes be very confusing.
+An extra note on the scribbles in the margin: Even if you follow the paired pen colors, Eric and Jen don’t talk about the events in their lives in chronological order, which can sometimes be very confusing.

 I’m a stickler for order, so that was how I read the novel.
-Again, every reader is different and there is no right and wrong way to read the novel.
-In the end, it all depends on which story you want to focus on or on how you want to take the story in.
+Again, every reader is different, and there is no right and wrong way to read the novel.
+In the end, it all depends on which story you want to focus on or how you want to take the story in.

 S.(2013) – J.J.
 Abrams / Doug Dorst